tayganr/lakehouse/modules/module02b.md

 ## 23. Pipeline (pipelineDimIncrementalLoad)

-1. Navigate back to the pipeline `pipelineDimIncrementalLoad`
+1. Navigate back to the pipeline `C3 - pipelineDimIncrementalLoad`
 2. Click to focus on the **Data flow** activity and switch to the **Parameters** tab
 3. Under **Data flow parameters**, click inside the fileName **Value** and select **Pipeline expression**
 4. Copy and paste the code snippet